 Question 221: Was this line of therapy maintenance / consolidation?

-Report “Yes” if this line of therapy was being given for maintenance or consolidation.
-Report “No” if this line of therapy was not given for maintenance or consolidation.
+Indicate if the reported line of therapy given for maintenance or consolidation.
 See below for general definitions.

-Report “No” if the recipient’s disease did not relapse or progress following this line of therapy.
-Also, report “No” if the relapse / progression occurred after beginning a subsequent line of therapy.
-This episode of relapse / progression will be captured in the instance (i.e., copy) of questions 166-223 completed for the subsequent line of therapy.
-If “No” is reported, go to question 224.
+Report No if the recipient’s disease did not relapse or progress during the reported lie of therapy, or after, but prior to starting the next treatment or if relapse / progression occurred after beginning a subsequent line of therapy.
+This episode of relapse / progression will be captured in the subsequent line of therapy reported.

-If this is the last line of therapy administered prior to infusion, only report “Yes” if relapse occurred prior to infusion.
-Relapse occurring after the infusion date will be reported on the HL/NHL Post-Infusion Data Form (Form 2118).
+If this is the last line of therapy administered prior to infusion, only report Yes if relapse occurred prior to infusion.
+Relapse occurring after the infusion date will be captured on the Lymphoma Post-Infusion ( 2118) Form.

 Section Updates: